angelowxx/Flowers_recognition_based_on_CNN/submission.md

 Large Networks Track - N/A

 ##### Command to train your model from scratch
-Fast Networks Track - python -m src.main -m FastCNN Large Networks Track - N/A
+Fast Networks Track - python -m src.main -m FastCNN -a Large Networks Track - N/A

 ##### Command to evaluate your model